 If your marble floor is dull and difficult to clean, it's a sign that the surface has been damaged by scratches and chemical etch damage.

-Get a free no-obligation consultation be a trained and experienced marble restoration expert as the first step in cleaning your marble floor
+Get a free no-obligation marble polishing quotation by a trained and experienced marble cleaning and restoration expert as the first step in cleaning your marble floor

 Can't praise Abbey Floor Care highly enough.
 We can't believe how they transformed our awful (inherited) stone floors into something so lovely.
 First rate professionalism and a genuinely lovely man.
 Highly recommend them.
 Thank you David ( & Christopher) Karen Holmes

 Answered: Your Burning Questions About Marble Floor Polishing

-As with many cleaning terms, marble polishing is a general term that describes a range of marble floor care, from light powder polishing to complete marble floor restoration to restore a shiny, scratch and blemish free finish.
+As with many cleaning terms, marble polishing is a general term that describes a range of marble floor care, from light powder polishing to complete marble floor restoration to restore a shiny, scratch and blemish free finish